BlockchainCommons/Research/README.md

 We encourage public contributions through issues and pull requests!
 Please review [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our development process.
 All contributions to this repository require a GPG signed [Contributor License Agreement](./CLA.md).

+### Discussions

+The best place to talk about Blockchain Commons and its projects is in our GitHub Discussions areas.

+[**Wallet Standard Discussions**](https://github.com/BlockchainCommons/AirgappedSigning/discussions).
+For standards and open-source developers who want to talk about wallet standards, please use the Discussions area of the [Airgapped Signing repo](https://github.com/BlockchainCommons/AirgappedSigning).
+This is where you can talk about projects like our [LetheKit](https://github.com/BlockchainCommons/bc-lethekit) and command line tools such as [seedtool](https://github.com/BlockchainCommons/bc-seedtool-cli), both of which are intended to testbed wallet technologies, plus the libraries that we've built to support your own deployment of wallet technology such as [bc-bip39](https://github.com/BlockchainCommons/bc-bip39), [bc-slip39](https://github.com/BlockchainCommons/bc-slip39), [bc-shamir](https://github.com/BlockchainCommons/bc-shamir), [Shamir Secret Key Recovery](https://github.com/BlockchainCommons/bc-sskr), [bc-ur](https://github.com/BlockchainCommons/bc-ur), and the [bc-crypto-base](https://github.com/BlockchainCommons/bc-crypto-base).
+If it's a wallet-focused technology or a more general discussion of wallet standards,discuss it here.

+[**Blockchain Commons Discussions**](https://github.com/BlockchainCommons/Community/discussions).
+For developers, interns, and patrons of Blockchain Commons, please use the discussions area of the [Community repo](https://github.com/BlockchainCommons/Community) to talk about general Blockchain Commons issues, the intern program, or topics other than the [Gordian System](https://github.com/BlockchainCommons/Gordian/discussions) or the [wallet standards](https://github.com/BlockchainCommons/AirgappedSigning/discussions), each of which have their own discussion areas.

-### Questions & Support
+### Other Questions & Problems

 As an open-source, open-development community, Blockchain Commons does not have the resources to provide direct support of our projects.
-If you have questions or problems, please use this repository's [issues](./issues) feature.
+Please consider the discussions area as a locale where you might get answers to questions.
+Alternatively, please use this repository's [issues](./issues) feature.
 Unfortunately, we can not make any promises on response time.

 If your company requires support to use our projects, please feel free to contact us directly about options.
 We may be able to offer you a contract for support from one of our contributors, or we might be able to point you to another entity who can offer the contractual support that you need.